-Maturity and sluggish volume growth prospects are likely to deter new players from entering RTDs over the forecast period.
-Nonetheless, established manufacturers should continue to update and expand their ranges in an effort to maintain consumer interest in their brands.
+Category maturity and the strength of Saku Õlletehase and A Le Coq in spirit-based RTDs are likely to deter new players from entering RTDs over the forecast period.
+Nonetheless, established manufacturers are predicted to continue to update and expand their ranges, in an effort to maintain consumer interest.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).